AzureCosmosDB/scenario-based-labs/IoT/Demo step-by step - Cosmos DB scenario-based labs - IoT.md

    ![The Model Deployment notebook is highlighted.](media/databricks-model-deployment-notebook.png 'Workspace')

-3. Open model training notebook and show last cell that persists model to AML model registry.
+3. Open model training notebook and show last cell that deploys the web service with the trained model.

 4. Navigate to the Azure portal, then open the Azure Container Instances service to show where the model deployed.